sandeepraju/sanchaara.in/_posts/2014-02-23-dont-ask-me-for-time-i-have-just-got-back-from-puducherry.md

 They usually allow you to play in this beach for a max of 3 hours, which is a fair enough time.
 There are also few security guards in the beach, who along with their security duty, make sure that we do not litter the beach.
 The Ferry journey also contains some good scenery around it.
 After having a gala time at the beach, we headed back in the Ferry and walked towards our auto.
 By now the auto-wala had transformed into our good friend and we started referring him as auto-anna.
 He suggested that we 3 go to "Chettinad" or "Appachi" for lunch.
 And hence we ended up in Appachi.
 For people who like spicy food, Appachi would be a good choice.
 The place is a little gloomy and dark, but thumbs up for the food.

 Followed by a good nap, we headed towards "Promenade".
 This is the best place you can spend your evenings at.
 A long stretch along the beach with nice, wide roads, clean wide  pavements with French colonial style buildings on one side and Bay of Bengal on the other.
-You can just walk along the stretch, feeling the cool ocean breeze hit you smoothly or just sit on the stones,listening to songs and enjoying each and every attempt of  waves to climb those black stones and hit you.
+You can just walk along the stretch, feeling the cool ocean breeze hit you smoothly or just sit on the stones, listening to songs and enjoying each and every attempt of  waves to climb those black stones and hit you.

 ![Promenade - side walk](http://sancharaa.files.wordpress.com/2014/02/dsc05396.jpg)

 It's just an amazing place to spend time, doing nothing.
-And the best part,vehicles are not allowed on this road after 6, giving away the whole road and pavement to the walkers.
+And the best part, vehicles are not allowed on this road after 6, giving away the whole road and pavement to the walkers.
 Also along the stretch there are lot of eateries.There is also this famous "Le Cafe" which mostly attracts the foreign crowd.
 The food is okay but the location for this restaurant is great.
 After having an indelible time at Promenade we headed back to our rooms, closing our trip for the day.

 On the 2nd day of our Pondi trip, we visited the Pondicherry Museum.
-Contains quite a good collection of paintings,various stuffs belonging to the French period and those belonging to various rulers of Pondi.
+Contains quite a good collection of paintings, various stuffs belonging to the French period and those belonging to various rulers of Pondi.
 Next we started exploring the streets of Pondi, which was a good decision by the way.
 The various French styled buildings in yellow gives you an momentary illusion that you are in France.

 ![-](http://sancharaa.files.wordpress.com/2014/02/dsc05096.jpg)
 ![French styled Buildings along the streets](http://sancharaa.files.wordpress.com/2014/02/dsc04994.jpg)